Sweden: Culture

 Throughout the 1960s and 1970s, Sweden was seen as an international leader in what is now referred to as the "sexual revolution", with gender equality having particularly been promoted.
-The early Swedish film I Am Curious (Yellow) (1967) reflected a liberal view of sexuality, including scenes of love making that caught international attention, and introduced the concept of the "Swedish sin" that had been introduced earlier in the US with Ingmar Bergman's Summer with Monika.

-The image of "hot love and cold people" emerged.
-Sexual liberalism was seen as part of modernisation process that by breaking down traditional borders would lead to the emancipation of natural forces and desires.

-Sweden has also become very liberal towards homosexuality, as is reflected in the popular acceptance of films such as Show Me Love, which is about two young lesbians in the small Swedish town of Åmål.
+Sweden has also become very liberal towards homosexuality, as is reflected in the popular acceptance of films such as Show Me Love.
 Since 1 May 2009, Sweden repealed its "registered partnership" laws and fully replaced them with gender-neutral marriage.
 Sweden also offers domestic partnerships for both same-sex and opposite-sex couples.
-Cohabitation (sammanboende) by couples of all ages, including teenagers as well as elderly couples, is widespread.
-As of 2009, Sweden is experiencing a baby boom.
+Cohabitation (sammanboende) by couples of all ages, including teenagers as well as older couples, is widespread.

 Music

 Historical re-creations of Norse music have been attempted based on instruments found in Viking sites.
 The instruments used were the lur (a sort of trumpet), simple string instruments, wooden flutes and drums.
 Sweden has a significant folk-music scene.
 The joik, a type of Sami music, is a chant that is part of the traditional Sami animistic spirituality.
-Notable composers include Carl Michael Bellman and Franz Berwald.
+Notable composers include Johan Helmich Roman, Josef Martin Kraus, Franz Berwald, Wilhelm Stenhammar, Wilhelm Peterson-Berger, Hugo Alfvén, Kurt Atterberg, Ture Rangström, Hilding Rosenberg, Lars-Erik Larsson, Dag Wirén, Allan Pettersson, Karl-Birger Blomdahl, Ingvar Lidholm, Sven-David Sandström, Anders Eliasson and Anders Hillborg.

+Sweden has a long tradition of "visor" – strophic songs with multiple verses telling different stories, often sung with lute or guitar.
+Notable singer/songwriters in this genre are Carl-Michael Bellman, Birger Sjöberg, Evert Taube, Ulf Peder Olrog, Olle Adolphson, Alf Hambe, Cornelis Vreeswijk, Stefan Sundström and Cajsa-Stina Åkerström.

 Sweden also has a prominent choral music tradition.
-Out of a population of 9.5 million, it is estimated that five to six hundred thousand people sing in choirs.
+In 2003, it was estimated that five to six hundred thousand people sing in choirs.

 In 2007, with over 800 million dollars in revenue, Sweden was the third-largest music exporter in the world and surpassed only by the US and the UK.
-According to one source 2013, Sweden produces the most chart hits per capita in the world, followed by the UK and the USA.
+According to one source 2013, Sweden produces the most chart hits per capita in the world, followed by the UK and the US.

 Sweden has a rather lively jazz scene.
-During the last sixty years or so it has attained a remarkably high artistic standard, stimulated by domestic as well as external influences and experiences.
 The Centre for Swedish Folk Music and Jazz Research has published an overview of jazz in Sweden by Lars Westin.